FBI arrests 5 from New Mexico compound on firearms charges

 SANTA FE, N.M.
-(AP) — Federal prosecutors say the FBI has arrested five former residents of a ramshackle compound in New Mexico on firearms and conspiracy charges as local prosecutors dropped charges in the death of a 3-year-old boy at the property.
+(AP) — The FBI on Friday arrested five former residents of a ramshackle compound in New Mexico on firearms and conspiracy charges as local prosecutors dropped charges in the death of a 3-year-old boy at the property.

-Taos County District Attorney Donald Gallegos said Friday his office will now seek grand jury indictments involving the death.
+Taos County District Attorney Donald Gallegos said his office will now seek grand jury indictments involving the death.
+He said seeking indictments will allow more time to gather and analyze evidence.

+Three of the adults from the compound had been released Wednesday after state judges dismissed child neglect charges, noting that prosecutors missed deadlines to present evidence.

+More deadlines loomed in state court next week to show evidence backing up charges of child abuse resulting in death against Jany Leveille and Siraj Ibn Wahhaj, the father of the boy whose body was found in an underground tunnel at the compound near the Colorado border.

 Most Read Nation & World Stories